 “Go through the camp and tell the people, ‘Get your supplies ready.
-Three days from now you will cross the Jordan here to go in and take possession of the land the LORD your God is giving you for your own.’” ~ Joshua 1:11 (NIV)
+Three days from now you will cross the Jordan here to go in and take possession of the land the LORD your God is giving you for your own’” (Joshua 1:11, NIV).

-The flooding Jordan river blocked their way.
-However, the river wasn’t what would stop the Israelites.
-The only thing that would keep them from the promised land would be their unbelief.
+For three days the people prepared and reflected on God’s promises.
+The flooded Jordan river blocked their way, but the only thing that would keep them from the promised land would be their unbelief.

 God instructed the priests to stand in the Jordan river.
 Nothing changed and nothing happened until the priests believed in God’s promises and moved forward.
-Only when their feet touched the water did the way become passable.
+Only when their feet touched the water, did the way become passable.

 Faith calls for action.

-When Noah was told to build the ark, he did not waste his time convincing everyone else of the project he was called to complete.
-I wonder how he built for decades without giving up hope, without stopping, while probably being taunted and criticized.
-The Bible tells us, “Noah did all that the LORD commanded him.
-By faith Noah, when warned about things not yet seen, in holy fear built an ark to save his family.
-By his faith he condemned the world and became heir of the righteousness that comes by faith.”
-(Genesis 7:5, Hebrews 11:7).
-Noah did not falter in his calling, he took action and he believed.
+When Noah was told to build the ark, I wonder how he built for decades without giving up hope, without stopping, while probably being taunted and criticized.
+Noah did not falter in his calling, he acted and he believed.

 When Abraham was told to believe he would be the father of nations, he did not waver.
-Even though he was past the age to be a father and Sarah was barren, Abraham had faith in God and the abilities of God — Abraham believed.
+Even though he was past the age to be a father, and Sarah was barren, Abraham had faith in God and the abilities of God — Abraham believed.

-If God tells us to do something, we should do it, because God is the One who qualifies and He is the One who equips.
-Yet, until we step into the Jordan, until our faith takes action, the waters will not move, the arks don’t get built, the promised child won’t come, the promised land won’t open, and we will not see the amazing things that only come from believing God.
+Noah and Abraham did not deter from their belief in God and His ways.
+We too have a choice to believe and follow God.
+Fortunately, God is the One who qualifies and He is the One who equips.
+Yet, until we step into the Jordan, until our faith takes action, the waters will not move, arks don’t get built, the promised child won’t come, the promised land won’t be given, and we will not see the amazing things that only come from believing God.

-Are you chained to the shoreline by your unbelief?
-Can you see beyond the roaring waters and step in faith?
-Why do you wait?
+Are you chained to the shoreline by unbelief?
+Can you look beyond the roaring waters and step in faith?
+Don’t wait to move forward.
 If God has told you to cross… believe Him and cross.

 Your power is not needed to get beyond the obstacles, to claim the promises, to step out in faith — believing God results in the power of God.
-The power of God that created the heavens and earth, the power of God that creates, recreates, and makes all things new.
+The power of God that created the heavens and earth, also creates, recreates, and makes all things new.

-“Jesus looked at them and said, ‘With man this is impossible, but not with God; all things are possible with God.’” ~ Mark 10:27 (NIV)
+“Jesus looked at them and said, ‘With man this is impossible, but not with God; all things are possible with God’” (Mark 10:27, NIV).

 God “is not wanting great men, but He is wanting men who will dare to prove the greatness of their God.” ~ A. B. Simpson